IAM Role authentication

 When adding or editing a connection of type Amazon S3, Athena, or Redshift:

-- Enter the Role ARN (the target role from Step 2) and External ID.
+- Enter the Role ARN (the target role from Step 2).

 - Click Test Connection.